The Propeller Platform as an Experiment Controller

 I also often install male pin headers facing down in the inner row.
 The inner and outer rows are connected, providing me with two ways to connect a device to a pin.
 This also allows me to simply plug the Propeller Platform directly into a bread board for prototyping.

 The pin headers are also used to attach modules to the Propeller Platform.
 Traditionally, modules connect to the top of the Propeller Platform by mating the upward facing female pin headers with downward facing male pin headers.
 I recommend creating your own modules to connect the Propeller Platform to an apparatus.
 This leaves the basic Propeller Platform unmodified and free to be used with a variety of other modules or experimental equipment.
-Below you can see a module I created primarily to connect the Propeller Platform to a Parallax Digital I/O Board based apparatus.
+Below you can see a module I created primarily to connect the Propeller Platform to an apparatus.
 The module also provides audio and video RCA connections.

 At the moment, I prefer installing modules under the DNA to keep the top pin headers free and to provide easy access to the μSD card slot.
 An alternative method to keeping the DNA on top would be to install the female pin headers facing down.
 You could also install right-angle male or female pin headers to connect devices to the side.
 It is really a matter of personal preference.